matjazbravc/Consul.ServiceDiscovery.Demo/README.md

 ```
 ## Running in Docker

-As mention before, we will containerize all services with Docker, including Consul, using Lightweight GNU/Linux distributions for containers.
+As mention before, we will containerize all services with Docker, including **Consul**, using **Lightweight GNU/Linux distributions** for containers.

-**Docker-compose.yml** file with setup for all the containers looks like this:
+**docker-compose.yml** file with setup for all the containers looks like this:
 ```yaml
 version: '3.9'